 Ashtead Common, Epsom Common & Princes Coverts in Surrey

-This is an easy route through the Ashtead Common National Nature Reserve, Epsom Common and the Crown Estates woodland of Prince’s Coverts.
+This is an accessible route through the Ashtead Common National Nature Reserve, Epsom Common, and the Crown Estates woodland of Prince’s Coverts.
 You can access the nature reserve from the north side of Ashtead station.
 You will see well-marked hiking trails.
 This route is under 5 miles in length.
 You might want to stop by a pub by the A243 (The Star, Malden Rushett).